 I highly recommend this centre.
 My son always has such an amazing time.

-Great bus service – Food always yummy say my children’s – Great opportunity for learning and creating
+Great bus service – My children say that the food is always so yummy – Great opportunity for learning and creating

 Our daily fee includes:

 The daily fee for all rooms is $134.
 Families eligible for Child Care Subsidy will only be charged the gap fee remaining after the subsidy is applied.

 Yes, Create Imagine Learn Queanbeyan is a registered childcare provider.
 Families can apply for Child Care Subsidy (CCS) via the myGov app.
 If eligible, the subsidy can reduce the daily fee by up to 85%.

 The amount of CCS your family can claim depends on several factors.
 For more information, visit the Services Australia site.

 To be eligible you or your partner must meet the residency rules.
 Australian citizens and permanent residents will meet these rules.
 Some visa holders will also meet these rules.